Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger

 (provided \eqref{uglycondition} holds so that $\sgn \ddot s_1(0) = - \sgn \langle \widehat{v}_1, u_{1} \rangle$ and $\sgn \ddot s_2(0) = \sgn \langle \widehat{u}_2, v_2 \rangle $). \end{itemize}

-We finish the present work with an application of our results to a formula derived from Krein index theory relating the number of negative eigenvalues of $L|_{X_c}$, $X_c\coloneqq \ran(JL)$, to the number of eigenvalues of $JL$ that are either unstable or susceptible to instability inducing bifurcations.
-In the notation of the current paper, \cite[Eq.(3)]{KKS05} (see also \cite[Theorem 2.3]{LZ22}) reads
+We finish the present work with an application of our results to a formula relating the number of eigenvalues of $JL$ that are either unstable or susceptible to instability-inducing bifurcations, to the negative index of the constrained operator $L|_{X_c}$, $X_c\coloneqq \ran(JL)$, known as the \emph{Hamiltonian--Krein index theorem} (see \cite[Theorem 7.1.5]{KapProm} or \cite[Theorem 2.3]{LZ22}).
+For the eigenvalue problem \eqref{eq:N_EVP_full} -- \eqref{LplusLminus}, because $L$ is diagonal and the symplectic matrix $J$ is invertible, this formula reduces to that in \cite[Theorem 3.3]{KKS04}, which in the notation of the current paper reads